 Above: 1st photo - Note the angled stem and the toothed leaf stipule.
 2nd photo - Leaflets are in pairs with the toothed stipule at the base of the leaf.
 3rd photo - each leaf ends with a branching tendril.

 Below: The flower raceme springs from the leaf axil.
 Each flower is on a short stalk.
 The calyx has lobes (teeth) of unequal size.

 Below: 1st photo - Leaflets may be arranged slightly offset for each other or opposite each other as seen in the upper photo.
 2nd photo - The leaflet tip may have a sharply pointed extension of the central vein.

 Below: 1st photo - Petal arrangement - A large petal forms the upright banner which has a notch in the center.
 Two petals are lateral and fold downward to envelope the two that form a keel.
-The calyx is green on the bottom (seen at right) and shades to reddish pink on the top.
+The calyx is green on the bottom and shades to reddish pink on the top.
 It has 5 pointed teeth.
 2nd photo - The distinguishing leaf stipule, each side with a pointed end and three sharp teeth.

 Below: 1st photo - The seed pods forming, each containing several seeds.
 2nd photo - Brown pods at maturity; note how the upper pod has already split and twisted to eject seeds.